rdfostrich/article-swj2020-cobra/content/evaluation.md

 ### Result analysis
 {:#evaluation-discussion}

-In this section, we discuss the findings of our results regarding ingestion and query evaluation, and we test our hypotheses.
+In this section, we discuss the findings of our results regarding ingestion and query evaluation when comparing the bidirectional delta chain with a unidirectional delta chain, we test our hypotheses, and we discuss the overall comparison of different archiving approaches.

 #### Ingestion